laurentganne/ystia-heappe/doc/using_ystia.md

     default_sandbox:
       image: python:2.7-stretch
 ```
-then a restart of yorc is needed.
+Then a restart of yorc is needed.

 Once done, this example (components and topology template) can be uploaded in Alien4Cloud catalog.